francescocarpanese/fusionpipe/docs/docs/dev_maintainer_guide.md

 psql -d fusionpipe_prod1 -c "GRANT USAGE ON SCHEMA public TO fusionpipeusers;"
 ```

-- As we want only the admin user to have the possibility to create table in the datanase, revoke some access access to other users.
+- As we want only the admin user to have the possibility to create table in the database, revoke some access access to other users.
 ```bash
 psql -d fusionpipe_prod1 -c "REVOKE CREATE ON SCHEMA public FROM PUBLIC;"
 ```